 3.2.
-Project Managers
+Chief Investigators

-All members of the project team must be listed on the application form as Project Managers (PMs).

-Applicants must nominate a Project Manager A (PMA) who will take the lead role in conducting the project and report on the outcomes of the project as specified in the grant agreement.
-See section 6.2.
+All members of the research team must be listed on the application form as Chief Investigators (CIs).
+Applicants must nominate a Chief Investigator A (CIA) who will take the lead role in conducting the project and report on the outcomes of the project as specified in the grant agreement.